Top 10 computer mistakes beginners make

 Almost all spam today is distributed by infected computers or malicious users.
 Replying to these spam messages will not unsubscribe you from any list and usually is never looked at or received.
 In some cases, a spammer may even use your reply as a verification that an e-mail works and send you more spam or share your e-mail address with spammers.
 If you get spam, delete it from your inbox.

-If the e-mail has an unsubscribe link and is from a reputable company, these links will almost always unsubscribe you from an e-mail list.
+If the e-mail has an unsubscribe link and is from a reputable company, these links unsubscribe you from an e-mail list.
+For help with stopping spam, see: How to stop spam.

 You should also never forward your friends and family chain mail.
 If you find an e-mail hard to believe, make sure it is true before you forward the myth or rumor to anyone else.